Kate Bosworth

-Katherine Anne Bosworth (born January 2, 1983) is an American actress.
+Catherine Anne Bosworth (born January 2, 1983) is an American actress.
 Following minor roles in the films The Horse Whisperer (1998) and Remember the Titans (2000), she had a leading role in the movie Blue Crush (2002).

-She also had roles in independent films, playing Dawn Schiller in the true crime film Wonderland (2003) and Sandra Dee in the Bobby Darin biographical drama Beyond the Sea (2004).
-She portrayed Lois Lane in Superman Returns (2006), and had roles in 21 (2008), Straw Dogs (2011), And While We Were Here (2012), and Still Alice (2014).
-She starred in the horror films Before I Wake (2016) and The Domestics (2018), then as KC in the Netflix science-fiction miniseries The I-Land (2019).
+Bosworth had roles in independent films, playing Dawn Schiller in the true crime film Wonderland (2003) and Sandra Dee in the Bobby Darin biographical drama Beyond the Sea (2004).
+She portrayed Lois Lane in Superman Returns (2006) and had roles in 21 (2008), Straw Dogs (2011), And While We Were Here (2012), and Still Alice (2014).
+Bosworth starred in the horror films Before I Wake (2016) and The Domestics (2018), then as KC in the Netflix science-fiction miniseries The I-Land (2019).

 Early life

-Bosworth was born in Los Angeles and also lived in San Francisco as a child.
+Catherine Anne Bosworth was born on January 2, 1983, in Los Angeles and lived in San Francisco as a child.
 She is the only child of Patricia (née Potter), a homemaker, and Harold Bosworth, a former executive for Talbots.
-She was born with heterochromia iridum, and has a hazel right iris and a blue left iris.
+Bosworth was born with heterochromia iridum, and has a hazel right iris and a blue left iris.
 When she was six years old, her family moved from San Francisco to various parts of the country due to her father's job.
-She was raised mainly on the East Coast, in Massachusetts and Connecticut.
+Bosworth was raised mainly on the U.S. East Coast, in Massachusetts and Connecticut.

-Bosworth developed an interest in equestrian sports, specifically stadium jumping, and by age 14 she was a champion equestrian.
-She graduated from Cohasset High School in Cohasset, Massachusetts in 2001.
+Bosworth developed an interest in equestrian sports, specifically stadium jumping, and by age 14, she was a champion equestrian.
+Bosworth graduated from Cohasset High School in Cohasset, Massachusetts in 2001.

 Career

 Early work

 Bosworth's first film role came after an open casting call in New York for the supporting part of Judith in the 1998 film The Horse Whisperer.
 The producers needed someone who was an experienced horse rider, and Bosworth won the role.
 The film earned a positive reception from film critics.
-In 2000, she starred in the television series drama Young Americans as Bella Banks, but it was canceled.
-That year she had a small part in the film Remember the Titans.
+In 2000, she starred as Bella Banks in the television series drama Young Americans, which was canceled.
+That same year, Bosworth had a small part in the film Remember the Titans.
 In 2001, she moved to Los Angeles to seek better film parts.